gtarawneh/languagetool-sublime/README.md

 #### Server Configuration

-The adapter sends the text to be checked to a LanguageTool server via http.
+The adapter sends the text to be checked to a LanguageTool server via https.
 The server is initially configured (in the file `LanguageTool.sublime-settings`) as `https://languagetool.org:8081/`.
+There are few limitations on checking texts using this public server including:

+1. Maximum text size of 50Kb
+2. Access limited to 20 requests/minute per IP

+(See http://wiki.languagetool.org/public-http-api for full details.)

-This is just to get the adapter up and running after installation and should not be kept for continuous use.
-Please download LanguageTool then run and configure the adapter to use [your own LanguageTool server](http://wiki.languagetool.org/http-server).
+For better performance and to check texts without the above limitations you can download LanguageTool then run and configure the adapter to use [your own LanguageTool server](http://wiki.languagetool.org/http-server).

 #### Contributing